Robert M. Thorson – Condensed Vitae

 Honors & Awards

-Solo and shared awards for nonfiction books, journalism, teaching, and scientific research.
-Highlights include being an elected Fellow of the Geological Society of America and recipient of the Connecticut Book Award for nonfiction.
+Solo awards for nonfiction books, journalism, teaching, and scientific research.
+Highlights include being an elected member of the American Antiquarian Society, Fellow of the Geological Society of America, recipient of the Connecticut Book Award for nonfiction, and Senior Fulbright Fellow to Chile.

 Photo: Cover of Walden’s Shore, my most in-depth scholarly work, 421 pages of material vetted by Harvard University Press and widely reviewed by specialists.